Tuesday April 25, 2017

 In addition to making new friendships, participants learn an incredible amount about Princeton from their experienced trip leaders who pursue a full spectrum of academic and extracurricular interests back on campus.

-Application materials and detailed program information will be mailed to all entering students in late May, and the online application will be available on the Web around June 1.
+Application materials and detailed program information will available online in late May, and the online application will be available on the Web at the end of May.
 Participants are accepted on a first-come, first-served basis based on postmark or Web application date.
 The application deadline is June 30.
-Note: The program often fills before that date.
+Note: The program will fill before that date.

-Application materials will be available online to all incoming students in around May 22.
+Application materials will be available online to all incoming students around May 25.
 Students will need their University NetID and Password to access the online application.

 Acceptance Information - to be updated in July